 Because AMC is dedicated to optimizing patient outcomes, we have assembled a surgical team that works collaboratively across all specialties to provide the best possible care for your pet.
 Our veterinary surgeons work together to determine the least invasive and most effective procedures — whether it’s a routine spay or neuter, or a more complicated surgery to treat arthritis, hip dysplasia, lameness, paralysis, or other debilitating condition.
 Our surgeons perform a variety of minimally invasive techniques whenever possible to promote rapid diagnosis, repair, healing and to minimize patient discomfort.

-Our staff is comprised of four surgeons, board-certified by the American College of Veterinary Surgeons (ACVS) that works collaboratively with specialists in internal medicine, oncology, radiology, critical care and pathology to coordinate testing to determine the best course of action on a case-by-case basis.
-Critical surgical support is provided by our board certified anesthesiologist, a full diagnostic radiology team, five surgical residents training to become certified by the ACVS, four criticalists, licensed veterinary technicians, as well as an in-house rehabilitation and sports medicine program.
+Our staff is comprised of four surgeons, board certified by the American College of Veterinary Surgeons (ACVS) that works collaboratively with specialists in internal medicine, oncology, radiology, critical care and pathology to coordinate testing to determine the best course of action on a case-by-case basis.
+Critical surgical support is provided by our board certified anesthesiologist, a full diagnostic imaging team, five surgical residents training to become certified by the ACVS, four criticalists, licensed veterinary technicians, as well as an in-house rehabilitation and sports medicine program.
 These teams are organized to provide the best possible care for your pet, available to provide seven-day-a-week expertise, state-of-the-art surgical techniques and to assure specialized emergency surgical care.

 Minimally Invasive Surgery

 These procedures are performed through tiny incisions instead of one large opening.
 Because the incisions are small, patients tend to have quicker recovery times and less discomfort than with conventional surgery — all with the same benefits.
 These techniques include:

 - Arthroscopy: a surgical procedure used to visualize, diagnose, and treat joint disease